priyankakukreja267/priyankakukreja267.github.io/index.md

         <p>Hi, I'm Priyanka Kukreja and welcome to my blog!</p>
         <p>
             I am a Tech Lead @ Stripe.
-I am building financial infrastructure for increasing the GDP of the internet by unlocking global payments across borders
+I am building financial infrastructure for increasing the GDP of the internet by unlocking global payments across borders.
         </p>
         <p>
             Previously, I worked at Facebook, Microsoft and Qubole.